trpc/trpc/www/docs/server/caching.md

 Always be careful with caching - especially if you handle personal information.

-Since batching is enabled by default, it's recommended to set your cache headers in the `createContext`-function and make sure that there are not any concurrent calls that may include personal data - or to omit cache headers completely if there is an auth headers or cookie.
+Since batching is enabled by default, it's recommended to set your cache headers in the `responseMeta`-function and make sure that there are not any concurrent calls that may include personal data - or to omit cache headers completely if there is an auth headers or cookie.

 You can also use a [`splitLink`](../client/links.md) to split your requests that are public and those that should be private and uncached.